codestacks/jekyll-category-pagination/README.md

 For example `layouts/category.html` has to be `layout: category.html` beneath the 'categories:' key in your `_config.yml` file.

-- `page.posts` list of posts
+- 'page.posts' list of posts
-- `page.nextUrl` url to next page, only available if next page exists
+- 'page.nextUrl' url to next page, only available if next page exists
-- `page.prevUrl` url to previous page, only available if previous page exists
+- 'page.prevUrl' url to previous page, only available if previous page exists
-- `page.posts` number of posts
+- 'page.category' your category
-- `page.category` your category
+- 'page.weight' your weight
-- `page.weight` your weight
+- 'page.title' your title
-- `page.title` your title
+- 'page.number' the current page number
-- `page.number` the current page number
+- 'page.pages' the maximum number of pages
-- `page.more` boolean, true if there is one more site
+- 'page.more' boolean, true if there is one more site

 ## Example Configuration